 - a.
 Professor: Institutions may elect to award the rank of professor to individuals who have completed a non-doctoral terminal degree program requiring a minimum of 60 graduate hours.
-(RUSO 3.3.b.1): - Associate Professor: Institutions may elect to award the rank of associate professor to individuals who have completed a non-doctoral terminal degree program requiring a minimum of 60 graduate hours.
-(RUSO 3.3.b.2): - c.
+(RUSO 3.3.b.1). - b.
+Associate Professor: Institutions may elect to award the rank of associate professor to individuals who have completed a non-doctoral terminal degree program requiring a minimum of 60 graduate hours.
+(RUSO 3.3.b.2). - c.
 Assistant Professor: Institutions may elect to award the rank of assistant professor to individuals who have completed all requirements in a doctoral program except the dissertation (or equivalent requirement) or have completed a non-doctoral terminal degree program requiring a minimum of 60 graduate hours.
-(RUSO 3.3.b.3):

-- Instructor or Lecturer: An earned degree awarded by a regionally accredited or internationally recognized institution.
-(RUSO 3.3.b.4): at NSU, instructors are expected to have earned masters' degrees. - e.
-Others: Institutions may classify instructional personnel who are not subject to assignment of rank by such titles as special instructors, lecturers, graduate assistants, adjunct instructors, part-time instructors, or by another title.
-(RUSO 3.3.b.5) At NSU, all title classifications must be approved by the Provost/Vice President for Academic Affairs and the Director of Human Resources. - f.
+(RUSO 3.3.b.3). - d.
+Clinical Faculty: The rank of clinical assistant professor may be awarded to individuals who have completed at least a master's degree from a regionally accredited or internationally recognized institution.
+Clinical faculty are non-tenure track but are eligible for promotion to clinical associate professor according to the retention, tenure, and promotion guidelines for promotion to associate professor set forth by both the Faculty Handbook and the department. - e.
+Instructor or Lecturer: An earned degree awarded by a regionally accredited or internationally recognized institution.
+(RUSO 3.3.b.4) At NSU, instructors are expected to have earned master's degrees. - f.
+Other: Institutions may classify instructional personnel who are not subject to assignment of rank by such titles as special instructors, lecturers, graduate assistants, adjunct instructors, part-time instructors, or by another title.
+(RUSO 3.3.b.5) At NSU, all title classifications must be approved by the Provost/Vice President for Academic Affairs and the Director of Human Resources.

+- g.
 Graduate Faculty Status: To ensure and continually improve the quality of NSU's graduate programs, only approved graduate faculty may teach graduate courses, serve as graduate advisors, serve on graduate committees, monitor capstone experiences, and serve on the Graduate Council.
 Graduate faculty status is conferred following a review by the Graduate Dean and Graduate Council of an individual's application, current resume reflecting scholarly activity, and recommendations from the appropriate department chair and college dean.
-Three types of graduate faculty status may be conferred: regular (5 years), temporary (1 year), or adjunct. - g.
-Emeritus Status: RUSO, at its discretion, may honor recommendations of presidents to grant retired faculty members emeritus status and title after retirement.
-When members of the faculty retire under honorable conditions, they may be entitled to emeritus status and to the use of their last title "emeritus" (e.g., Professor of History Emeritus, etc.).
+Two types of graduate faculty status may be conferred: regular (5 years), and temporary (1 year). - h.
+Emeritus Status: The Board of Regents of RUSO at its discretion may honor recommendations of presidents to grant retired faculty members emeritus status and title after retirement.
+When members of the faculty...retire under honorable conditions, they may be entitled to emeritus status and to the use of their last title "emeritus" (e.g., Professor of History Emeritus, etc.).

 Retired faculty members' emeritus status and title shall be wholly honorary and does not entitle them to compensation of any kind.
-Emeritus status shall apply only in cases where the faculty member has been in the service of universities under RUSO jurisdiction for at least ten years.
+Emeritus status shall apply only in cases where the faculty member has been in the service of the universities under [RUSO] jurisdiction for at least ten years.
 (RUSO 5.4.6)